sebastianmenze/imr-salinity-sample-server/USER_GUIDE.md

 2. Open the PDF in any PDF viewer (Adobe Acrobat, Microsoft Edge, Chrome, etc.).
 3. Press **Ctrl + P** to print.
 4. Select the **Phomemo M110** as the printer.
-5. Under **Page sizing**, choose **Actual size** (do **not** select "fit to page" — this will shrink the label).
+5. Under **Page sizing**, choose fit to page.
 6. Click **Print**.

-> **Tip:** If the printed label is too small or too large, re-check that the paper size in printer preferences is exactly 50 × 30 mm and that "Actual size" is selected in the print dialog.
+> **Tip:** If the printed label is too small or too large, re-check that the paper size in printer preferences is exactly 50 × 50 mm and that "Actual size" is selected in the print dialog.

 ### 4 — Loading Labels

-- Use 50 mm wide continuous label roll.
 - Open the printer cover, slide the roll in with the printable side facing down, and thread the paper through the slot until it comes out the front.
-- Close the cover and press the feed button once to align the paper.
+- Close the cover and print a random label to align the paper.

 ---